deficollective/defiscan/src/content/protocols/spark.md

 ## Exit Window

-Sky Governance proposals are delayed by delay of **18 hours**, set by the Sky Governance itself.
+Sky Governance proposals are delayed by **18 hours**, set by the Sky Governance itself.
 This delay also applies to all permissioned calls within Spark, except liquidity management and emergency actions.
-Liquidity management can be done without delay, but within strict limits set by the governance.
+Liquidity management can be done without delay but within strict limits set by the governance.
 The management by _Relayers_ may be paused by the _Freezer_ if it detects a malfunction or malicious actions.

 Emergency proposals are prepared for the Sky Governance to freeze all markets within SparkLend without any delay, which would prevent users from withdrawing their funds.
-In addition to that, a _SparkLend Freezer_ multi-sig holds the same emergency power.
+In addition to that, a _SparkLend Freezer_ multisig holds the same emergency permissions with only 2 signatures requires out of 5 possible signers.

-Oracles have a killswitch to pause all borrowing if an asset's price falls below a pre-determined threshold.
-If the killswitch is triggered (see [dependencies](#dependencies)), the borrowing is disabled without delay for all assets accross the protocol until the killswitch is reset by the Sky Governance.
+Oracles have a killswitch to pause all borrowing if an asset's price falls below a predetermined threshold.
+If the killswitch is triggered (see [dependencies](#dependencies)), the borrowing is disabled without delay for all assets across the protocol until the killswitch is reset by the governance.

 > Exit Window Score: High

 ## Accessibility

 Spark has a main open-source frontend at [spark.fi](https://app.spark.fi).
-The code is ope-source and there are instruction to run the page locally as a developer.
+The code is open-source and there are instruction to run the page locally as a developer.
 There are no dedicated instructions for self-hosting.
 Direct interaction with contract is not straight forward nor documented.

 However, SparkLend is accessible on third-party applications such as DeFiSaver and SummerFi. `sUSDS` (`USDS` in savings) can also be swapped back to `USDS` and `USDC` using common decentralized exchanges.
 These apps build an acceptable backup solution in case of failure of the official frontend and backend.